 - Launch Chrome.

-- Hover over More Tools and choose Extensions from the menu that appears.
+- Select More Tools and choose Extensions from the menu that appears.

 - Look over the extensions in the browser window and click Remove on any that you don’t recognise.